The following discussion and analysis should be read in conjunction with the

 restrict our operations.
 The Company has obtained equity financing through its

-ATM Agreement with AGP and the
+ATM Agreement with AGP and the Aspire Capital financing, but the Company cannot

 be certain that additional equity and/or debt financing will be available to the